jiteshkaranjkar/BattleShipStateTracker/README.md

   - An error occurred while deploying a SAM Application.
 Check the logs for more information by running the "View AWS Toolkit Logs" command from the Command Palette.

-## BattleShip Game Desired Output
+## BattleShip Game Desired Sample Output
-  This output can only be seen in console once the application is executed.
+  This output can only be seen in console once the Console application is executed.
 There is not UI developed

-  - Player One says: "Battleship with 4 Holes is placed at Row-4 and Column-9.
+  - Player One says: "Battleship with 4 Holes is placed at Row-1 and Column-1.
-  - Player One says: "Battleship with 4 Holes is placed at Row-5 and Column-9.
+  - Player One says: "Battleship with 4 Holes is placed at Row-2 and Column-1.
-  - Player One says: "Battleship with 4 Holes is placed at Row-6 and Column-9.
+  - Player One says: "Battleship with 4 Holes is placed at Row-3 and Column-1.
-  - Player One says: "Battleship with 4 Holes is placed at Row-7 and Column-9.
+  - Player One says: "Battleship with 4 Holes is placed at Row-4 and Column-1.
-  - Player One says: "Carrier with 5 Holes is placed at Row-5 and Column-10.
+  - Player One says: "Carrier with 5 Holes is placed at Row-3 and Column-8.
-  - Player One says: "Carrier with 5 Holes is placed at Row-6 and Column-10.
+  - Player One says: "Carrier with 5 Holes is placed at Row-4 and Column-8.
-  - Player One says: "Carrier with 5 Holes is placed at Row-7 and Column-10.
+  - Player One says: "Carrier with 5 Holes is placed at Row-5 and Column-8.
-  - Player One says: "Carrier with 5 Holes is placed at Row-8 and Column-10.
+  - Player One says: "Carrier with 5 Holes is placed at Row-6 and Column-8.
-  - Player One says: "Carrier with 5 Holes is placed at Row-9 and Column-10.
+  - Player One says: "Carrier with 5 Holes is placed at Row-7 and Column-8.
+  - Player One says: "Cruiser with 3 Holes is placed at Row-3 and Column-6.
+  - Player One says: "Cruiser with 3 Holes is placed at Row-4 and Column-6.
-  - Player One says: "Cruiser with 3 Holes is placed at Row-1 and Column-5.
+  - Player One says: "Cruiser with 3 Holes is placed at Row-5 and Column-6.
-  - Player One says: "Destroyer with 2 Holes is placed at Row-1 and Column-2.
+  - Player One says: "Destroyer with 2 Holes is placed at Row-8 and Column-1.
-  - Player One says: "Destroyer with 2 Holes is placed at Row-2 and Column-2.
+  - Player One says: "Destroyer with 2 Holes is placed at Row-9 and Column-1.
-  - Player One says: "Submarine with 3 Holes is placed at Row-7 and Column-1.
+  - Player One says: "Submarine with 3 Holes is placed at Row-3 and Column-3.
-  - Player One says: "Submarine with 3 Holes is placed at Row-8 and Column-1.
+  - Player One says: "Submarine with 3 Holes is placed at Row-4 and Column-3.
-  - Player One says: "Submarine with 3 Holes is placed at Row-9 and Column-1.
+  - Player One says: "Submarine with 3 Holes is placed at Row-5 and Column-3.

   - Player Two says: "Firing shot at 1, 5"
   - Player One says: "Hit!"